Skip to main content

 Hiking

-The park offers nearly 30 miles of trails.
-The majority of Staunton’s trails allow for multi-use access (equestrian/cyclist/hiker).
+The park offers nearly 37 miles of trails.
+The majority of Staunton’s trails allow for multi-use access.
+Hikes range in length from a short 2-mile loop to a day hike exploring all the sites Staunton has to offer.
 There are approximately 8 miles of hiker-only trails.
-Check out our Trails page for more details.

 Horseback Riding